-According to Jaffe/ANA, the proposed voluntary guidelines would cost food/beverage makers "multibillions" in non-market-driven product reformulations and "the suppression of virtually unprecedented amounts of advertising to those 17 and younger."
+According to Jaffe/ANA, the proposed voluntary guidelines would cost food/beverage makers "multibillions" in non-market-driven product reformulations and "the suppression of virutally unprecedented amounts of advertising to those 17 and younger."

-In addition, applying the proposed marketing restrictions to teens as old as 17, who are nearly adults, is "severely misguided," he claims.
-The definitions of marketing and advertising "directed to children" are "breathtakingly overbroad," Jaffe added.
-"It is extraordinary that these proposals treat advertising as 'directed to children' even where 80% of the targeted audience is made up of adults."
+In addition, applying the proposed marketing restrictions to teens as old as 17, who are nearly adults, is "severely misguided," and the definitions of marketing and advertising "directed to children" are "breathtakingly overbroad," Jaffe said.
+"It is extraordinary that these proposals treat advertising as 'directed to children' even where 80% of the targeted audience is made up of adults," he stressed.

 Other objections?
 Terming the proposals "voluntary," given the clout of the four federal agencies behind them, "should be found to violate truth in advertising," declared Jaffe.